Lonimokio/docs/README.md

 - **Dynamic Sidebar Generation**: Automatically generates the sidebar based on the directory structure.
 - **Custom Styling**: Custom CSS for a unique look and feel.
 - **GitHub Actions Integration**: Automated workflows for building, testing, and deploying the documentation.
+- **Docker Integration**: Builds the static documentation site into a Docker image with Nginx for hosting.

 ## Getting Started